-ACT Score ACCUPLACER Score ACCUPLACER Next-Gen. Score Course 16+ Arithmetic 57+ Arithmetic 237+ Math for Health Professions 0-16 Arithmetic 0-120 Elementary Algebra 0-76 Arithmetic 200-300 QAS 200-239 Foundations of Mathematics 0-18 Arithmetic 0-120 Elementary Algebra 0-76 Arithmetic 200-300 QAS 200-239 Foundations of Quantitative Literacy co-enrolled in Quantitative Literacy 17-19 Elementary Algebra 50-76 QAS 240-254 Foundations of College Algebra co-enrolled in College Algebra 19+ Elementary Algebra 77+ QAS 240+ Quantitative Literacy 20+ Elementary Algebra 77+ QAS 255+ College Algebra
+ACT Score ACCUPLACER Next-Gen. Score Conditio n High School GPA Course 16+ Arithmetic 237+ N/A Math for Health Professions 0-16 Arithmetic 200-300 QAS 200-239 N/A Foundations of Mathematics 0-18 Arithmetic 200-300 QAS 200-239 N/A Foundations of Quantitative Literacy co-enrolled in Quantitative Literacy 17-19 QAS 240-254 N/A Foundations of College Algebra co-enrolled in College Algebra 19+ QAS 240+ OR 3.25+ HS GPA and Graduated HS within 2 years of enrollment date and grade of B or higher in HS Algebra II or higher level Math course.
+Quantitative Literacy 19+ QAS 255+ OR 3.25+ HS GPA and Graduated HS within 2 years of enrollment date and grade of B or higher in HS Algebra II or higher level Math course.
+College Algebra above.

-Students may enroll in any level of mathematics by meeting the placement requirements outlined above.
 They may choose to enroll in a lower-level course if they feel they are not ready for the course that their placement scores indicate.
 During the first week of class, an instructor may determine that a student might perform better in a lower-level course and will advise the student of that determination.
 Some students may be referred to the Student Success Center for one-on-one assistance or computerized tutorial work.
 Students should consult their academic advisors or the registrar about enrollment options.